GoldenretriverYT/spaghetto/examples/Calculator/README.md

   - '' should either be a special type SChar or just be parsed as strings, but we should not make that cause an error.
   - Props are non-fixed type by default it seems.
 Not sure about that though.
   - We should have "method like properties", like `prop current => self.peek(0);` *q: should self be passed implicitly or somehow explictely?*
+  - I have encountered several bugs and I fixed those.
+However, this proves that real world tests are important.